Tootooroo/Companion/INSTALL.md

 You need **Python 3.10 or newer**.

-If Python is missing, install a current Python 3 version using your company's approved software source or the official Python installer.
+If Python is missing, install a current Python 3 version using the official Python installer.

 When using the normal Windows Python installer, enable: